donadam2015/starter-bot-kik/README.md

 * Log in to your Kik application on your phone
 * Just follow the steps on the kik app, to create your account
 * Go on this link https://dev.kik.com/#/home, you will find the code you need to scan to have access right to your bot
-* Take your phone go on "Seeting" > "Your Kik code" and use the picture icone to scan the code of your browser.
+* Take your phone go on "Setting" > "Your Kik code" and use the picture icone to scan the code of your browser.
 * Go on the page Configuration and copy your API Key

 ## Start your bot in local

 #### Ngrok

 * Download on your computer the appropriate version of [Ngrok](https://ngrok.com/download)
 * Open a new tab in your terminal:
 ```
 ./ngrok http 8080